Principal bundles under reductive groups: Curves of genus 1

 \emph{In this section $k$ is a field of characteristic $0$ and $\overline{k}$ is an algebraic closure of $k$.}

 In this section we describe principal bundles with reductive structure group over a curve $X$ over $k$ of genus $1$.
-The study of such bundles is reduced by Theorem~\ref{t:lineuniv} below to the study of the universal groupoid $\pi_\mathrm{\acute{e}tm}(X)$ of pro\'etale by multiplicative type of Section~\ref{s:fundgrpd}.
-The main results are Theorem~\ref{t:ellrep}, which deals with the case where $X$ has a $k$\nd point, and Theorem~\ref{t:gen1rep}, which deals with the general case.
+The study of such bundles is reduced by Theorem~\ref{t:elluniv} below to the study of the universal groupoid $\pi_\mathrm{\acute{e}tm}(X)$ of pro\'etale by multiplicative type.
+The groupoid $\pi_\mathrm{\acute{e}tm}(X)$ will in fact be determined more generally for any $X$ with $X_{\overline{k}}$ isomorphic to an abelian variety.
+The main applications to curves of genus $1$ are Theorem~\ref{t:ellrep}, which deals with the case where $X$ has a $k$\nd point, and Theorem~\ref{t:gen1rep}, which deals with the general case.

+Throughout this section we use the following notation.
+If $M$ is an abelian group, then ${}_nM$ denotes the $n$\nd torsion subgroup and ${}_{\mathrm{tors}}M$ the torsion subgroup of $M$.
+If $G$ is a commutative group scheme over $k$, then $n_G$ denotes the multiplication by the integer $n$ on $G$, and ${}_nG$ denotes the kernel of $n_G$.